ucsb-cs148-s21/1pm-t6-ucsb-poll/README.md

 Users:
 - Users that look up, create, and vote on polls
-- Admins can remove polls to the system
+- Admins can remove polls to the system (Not added yet)

 # Members
 - Jasun Chen @jasunchen